MeSGuel/MeSGuel/README.md

 ## Olá programers 👋
 - 🔭 Só estudando e criando projetos...
-E modificando dando um toque de diferença!
+E os modificando, dando um toque de diferença!

 <!--
 **MeSGuel/MeSGuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.